-Amazon Web Services (AWS) can be defined as the huge set of on-demand services provided to the customers on cloud with pay-as-you-go pricing method.
-Whether it is about configuring a server or running an application, AWS lets you execute your operations on cloud in a similar way as you would do on a physical computer.
+Amazon Web Services (AWS) can be defined as a huge set of on-demand services provided to customers on the cloud with the pay-as-you-go pricing.
+Be it about configuring a server or running an application, AWS lets you execute your operations on the cloud in a similar way as you would do on a physical computer.
 You can correlate it with the consumption of electricity where you pay as much as you utilize.

-Watch this AWS Certification full course for Beginners video
+Watch this video on AWS Certification Full Course for Beginners:

-AWS is a harmless and sound cloud function policy, offering computation authority, catalogue storeroom, content release and erstwhile functionality to facilitate the commercial extension and development.
-With AWS discover how consumers are at present influencing AWS cloud merchandise and clarifications to assemble classy appliances with amplified suppleness, adaptability and consistency.
+AWS is a harmless and sound cloud function policy, offering computation authority, catalog storeroom, content release, and the erstwhile functionality of facilitating commercial extension and development.
+With AWS, discover how consumers are at present influencing AWS cloud merchandise and clarifications to assemble classy appliances with amplified suppleness, adaptability, and consistency.